dberkley3/simple-nasa-api-bootcamp/README.md

 ### Goal: Enable your user to enter a date and return the picture/video of the day from NASA's API.

+## NASA 'A Picture of the Day' project allows users to enter any previous date (or today's date) to receive NASA's picture of the day, with a description of the picture received.

 *Project completed using HTML, CSS, and Javascript.*

 ![NASA APOD](apodimg.png)